mrocklin/mrocklin.github.io/laser-eye-correction.md

 * Eye drops each hour to keep things moist, help them heal, and reduce discomfort
 * More eye drops three times a day to keep things from getting infected.
 These sting a bit.
-* Goggles to wear when sleeping (mildly annoying) so that I don’t accidentally rub my eyes against a pillow or something
+* Goggles to wear when sleeping (mildly annoying) so that I don’t accidentally rub my eyes against a pillow
 * Sunglasses to wear anytime when outside for the first week
 * My eyes also had bandage contact lenses in them which I was supposed to leave in for five days, and then go to my optometrist to take them out.

 Day 1 recovery
 --------------

 I listened to podcasts, took a nap, and then did normal activities around the house the first day.
-Everything felt pretty chill  “This is recovery?
-Piece of cake”
+Everything felt pretty chill  "This is recovery?
+Piece of cake!"

 I had been told that discomfort would peak around day three.